rust-lang/nomicon/src/send-and-sync.md

 }
 ```

-Finally, lets think about whether our `Carton` is Send and Sync.
+Finally, let's think about whether our `Carton` is Send and Sync.
 Something can
 safely be Send unless it shares mutable state with something else without
 enforcing exclusive access to it.
 Each `Carton` has a unique pointer, so
 we're good.